VSadov/VSadov.github.io/_posts/2017-01-16-tuples_valuetuple.md

 - identity convertible.
 Here language would track distinct types with different static capabilities, but runtime representation is indistinguishable so a variable of one type can be reinterpreted as a variable of another type.
 Example: `List<dynamic>` and `List<object>`
 `myList[0].Blah()` would work with the first, but would not compile with the second.
-However you can make an alias of one type to a variable with another.
+However you can make an alias of one type to a variable of another.

 ```cs
 public void Main()